nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     nano config.toml
     {{< /highlight>}}

-    We are now back in the nano text editor, looking at the config.toml file contents for our Sentry Node.
+    We are now back in the nano text editor, looking at the config.toml file contents for our Validator Node.

     We now make the necessary changes to this file as follows